DrBeef/QuestZDoom/README.md

 Mods:
 -----

-In order to use mods, you need to supply command line params.
-For example to play Brutal Doom with the 3D weapon model pack:

-'''
-qzdoom
-'''
+This is a port of the LZDoom engine, so any mod that works with that should work with this.

 Recommendations:
 ----------------

-* Play Brutal Doom
-* Use the excellent weapon model pack from  which can be found here:
+* Use the QuestZDoom Launcher to play lots of different mods

 Known Issues:
 -------------

 _Performance_: Vanilla unmodded Doom is fine, however once you start using mods then the GZDoom engine is quite resource hungry.
-Brutal Doom is great fun and plays pretty well, but performance is mediocre at best, so you have been warned.
+Brutal Doom is great fun and plays pretty well, but performance can be shaky, so you have been warned.
 Expect significant framedrops when there is a lot going on, this is unfortunately just a result of the system requirements of the engine.
+Suggestion is to reduce supersampling to 0.9 to get much improved performance.

 Credits:
 --------

-I would like to thank the following teams and individual for making this possible:
+I would like to thank the following teams and individuals for making this possible:

 * Emile Belanger - For being happy and helpful regarding using his Android build of LZDoom as a basis for this.
 See his other Android ports [here](http://www.beloko.com/)
 * [The ZDoom Teams](https://zdoom.org/index) - For the excellent engine this based upon.
-* FishBiter and anyone involved in the OpenVR GZDoom project, from which a lot of the functionality for this project was taken or used as inspiration
+* Everyone involved in the OpenVR GZDoom project, from which a lot of the 6DoF weapon functionality for this project was taken or used as inspiration
-* Baggyg - My long-time VR friend whose roles in this have been varied and all helpful, also the creator of excellent websites/artwork/assets for this mod as well as altering models to be more VR friendly
+* Baggyg - My long-time VR friend whose roles in this have been varied and all helpful, also the creator of the excellent QuestZDoom Launcher, a must-have tool for playing mods in QUestZDoom
 * The [SideQuest](https://sidequestvr.com/#/news) team - For making it easy for people to install this
+* KollegeMostrich - For the various bits of artwork used for this github repo and the SideQuest listing
+* m8f () - For the excellent Laser Sight mod which I was given permission to distribute as part of this project, invaluable for playing some mods in VR that don't have iron-sights for aiming.